310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Souma %}
-… You bastard!
+…You bastard!
 Where did you go!?
 It is inexcusable of you to sneakily take a head start!

 I was a fool for admiring how you were thinking for once!
 {% endbubble %}